 Dubai is home to thousands of immigrants, and as such, is one of the most cosmopolitan cities in the world.
 The city’s multiculturalism is highly evident in its local food scene, an impressive smorgasbord of international cuisine.
 You’ll find the best Lebanese restaurants in Dubai as well as Japanese, American, Indian, Italian, French, Chinese, Philippine and many more.

-But even with the abundance of international fare in Dubai, you still need to experience the best of traditional Emirati food: a simple, filling, spice-forward cuisine reflecting regional influences.
-Below are some of the typical dishes you have to try, and where to find them:
+But even with the abundance of international fare, you still need to experience the best of traditional Emirati food in Dubai: a simple, filling, spice-forward cuisine reflecting regional influences.
+Below are some of the typical dishes you have to try, and where to find them in Dubai.

 Balaleat (not always heart-shaped!).
 Photo by Krista/Flickr.